 A deliciously rich white chocolate ice cream studded with pistachios and cranberries.
 It’s the three traditional Christmas colors wrapped up in one incredible-tasting ice cream!
+You’ll LOVE this White Chocolate Cranberry and Pistachio Ice Cream recipe!

 My husband and I were destined to love ice cream.